Cogenerated "Green Steam" reduces carbon footprint in Boston and Cambridge

 - Improving air quality, reducing NOx and SO2 emissions by approximately 36% and 61%, respectively;

-- 147,500 man hours invested to support the construction of the "Green Steam" project;
+- 311, 936 labor hours supported the construction of the “Green Steam” project;

 - Increasing capacity, reliability and overall system efficiency;